kbackowski/dotfiles/README.md

 * zathura - for pdf preview
 * feh - for image preview
 * pcmanfm - file manager
-* xbacklight - for controlling screen brightness
+* light - https://github.com/haikarainen/light for controlling screen brightness
 * xclip - for clipboard to make it work with Visual Studio Code extensions

 # Polybar installation